Promethyxx/Oxytools/README.md

   - Let's run !

 Oxy_FL
-  - There a re 3 scripts
+  - There are 3 scripts
-  - Oxy_FLF allows you to list folder into a text file to keep them
+  - Oxy_FLF allows you to list folder into a text file
   - Oxy_Fl allows you to list files from the folder and subfolder you design into multiple text files (one by target)
-  - OXY_FL_Run is the vbs script to run these script through the planner silently
+  - OXY_FL_Run is the vbs script to run these script silently
   - Update the path
   - Lets run !